johneckberg/notes/networking/csc_3511/week_10.md

 ### One-Time Pads

+The one-time pad (OTP) is an encryption technique that cannot be cracked in cryptography.
+It requires the use of a single-use pre-shared key that is larger than or equal to the size of the message being sent.
+In this technique, a plaintext is paired with a random secret key (also referred to as a one-time pad).
+Then, each bit or character of the plaintext is encrypted by combining it with the corresponding bit or character from the pad using modular addition.

 * Nice property of XOR: (x XOR y)XOR x = y
 * This is in the symmetric key setting, so we assume both alice and bob know this key (share the key)
 * The key is a randomly chosen bitstring; the key is equal length to the message